 When observing the Sun is a repeated routine, it should become second nature to make sure the filter is attached to the front of the telescope, right?

 One day, I put the solar filter on the finder scope, and of course used it to get the Sun aligned safely.
-But then I put my eye up to the eyepiece and instantly saw the bright white light.
-Thankfully I was able to turn away quick enough before any damage could have been done.
-But it could have been bad!
+But then I put my eye up to the eyepiece, I was mere microseconds away from directly exposing my eye to the unfiltered Sun when I saw the bright light coming out of the eyepiece in time and turned away!
+If it happens to the best of us, then it CAN happen to you if you’re not careful enough!

 Don’t forget to put the Solar Filter on the telescope!

 “I can get the Moon, but for some reason my telescope can’t get the whole Moon in view!”
 “Are you using the wide eyepiece?”
 “I’m using the one that says 10mm on it.”
 “No, that’s too narrow, you need to use the 25mm first!”
-A lot of people think that using a higher magnification eyepiece makes things easier to find.
-But that isn’t the case!
-They give narrower fields of views, and they allow less light, making all the objects seen in the telescope much dimmer.
+A lot of people assume that using a higher magnification eyepiece makes things easier to find because they still think magnification is everything.
+But in reality, high magnification equals NARROW fields of view.
+It’s the difference between the feeling of scanning for something through a wide cardboard tube versus a narrow straw!

-Always start with the widest eyepiece you have, and then work your way down to increase the magnification!
+Always start with the widest eyepiece you have and thus you see more of the sky, and then work your way “down” to increase the magnification!

 Buying A Telescope In Haste!